Environmental Surety Law

 Environmental Regulatory Agency Experience

 We have counseled many clients including the major sureties in the U.S. regarding mining/environmental reclamation, landfill closure/post closure and resource recovery matters ranging in amounts of liability from under $100,000 to over $500 million.
 Matters have involved as few as one to over 400 mines or facilities.
 We approach each matter carefully with the knowledge that there are many considerations when devising a strategy to mitigate surety exposure.
-Our practice in this area is national, having successfully negotiated workouts or developing plans to the benefit of the clients and the environment and/or providing underwriting support related to programs administered by the following agencies:
+Our practice in this area is national, having successfully negotiated workouts or developing plans to the benefit of the clients and the environment and/or providing claims and underwriting support related to programs administered by the following agencies:

 - United States Department of Interior